 These are basically used in the prevention, management, and treatment of common athletic injuries and related problems:

 1- Diathermy: A form of high-frecuency heat that penetrates injured tissues deeper and more effectively than other forms of heat therapy.
 Diathermy increases vasodilation (blood supply) needed for both carrying nutrients to and waste products away from injured tissues.

 2- Electrostimulation: Typical use involves electrodes that create a contraction of the sorrounding musculature, reducing edema by pumping fluid out of the affected tissue.

-3- Cryotherapy: The application of cold (in the form The racetrack duplicates the online roulette wheel – the order of the numbers is the same. of ice or chemical ice) to body tissues, for the purpose of pain releif and decreased swelling (via vasodilation).
+3- Cryotherapy: The application of cold (in the form The racetrack duplicates the wheel – the order of the numbers is the same. of ice or chemical ice) to body tissues, for the purpose of pain releif and decreased swelling (via vasodilation).

 4- Heat Therapy: Heating pads or hot a showers applied on the affected are.
 These are best when followed by ice, because heat alone causes static swelling.